 \begin{thmx} For any admissible slope $m$ and any cylinder $p$, there exist constants $C_{1}(p)$ and $C_{2}(p)$ such that

 and

 \end{thmx}

+By restricting our focus to the counting problem on cylinders, Theorem \ref{thm:local-counting} provides an estimate for the \textit{local} asymptotic expansion of the orbital distribution with respect to $\fbf$ and $m$.
+Unlike in the compact case, the \textit{global} asymptotic expansion does not immediately follow from the local version.
+While we expect that the global asymptotic expansion also holds, we would need a stronger version of Lemma \ref{lem:rough-bounds} to establish it.
+See Remark \ref{rem:obsticle} for more details.
+However, let us note that the local asymptotic expansion suffices for our main applications.

-Next, we explictly relate the growth rate $\alpha_\fbf(m)$ to the Manhattan curve, an important dynamical object associated with orbital distribution problems for $\fbf$.
+Next, we explicitly relate the growth rate $\alpha_\fbf(m)$ to the Manhattan curve, an important dynamical object associated with orbital distribution problems for $\fbf$, first introduced by Burger in \cite{Burger:1993wb}.
 Let $P$ denote the {\em topological pressure} associated with $\Sigma^+$.
 We recall (see Section \ref{sec:manhattan} for more details) that the {\em Manhattan curve of $\fbf$} is the curve

 By the analyticity properties of the pressure function $P$ and \cite[Theorem C]{BCKMcounting}, we know that the Manhattan curve $\mathcal{C}(\fbf)$ can be parametrized by $(s, q(s))$, where $q = q(s)$ is a real analytic function for $s \in [0, \delta_f]$.
 Here, $\delta_f$ is the unique value for which $P(-\delta_f f) = 0$.
 The slope of the normal to the Manhattan curve at the point $(s, q(s))$ is given by $m(s) = -1 / q'(s)$.
 We then say that $m = m(s)$ is an {\em admissible slope} and we denote by $\cal S(\fbf)$ the set of admissible slopes.
 In particular, note that $m_* = \delta_f / \delta_g \in \cal S(\fbf)$ (see Theorem \ref{thm:manhattan}).